 This won’t be a full review – other than the spec bump, nothing has changed regarding the rest of the Lemur Pro.
 Aside from possible changes mentioned here, the review of last year’s model still applies.
 As such, I decided to use the term “re-review”, which I think better describes this article.

-Full disclosure: Raptor Computing Systems sent us the workstation as a loan, and it will be returned to them.
+Full disclosure: Slimbook sent us the Executive as a loan, and it will be returned to them.
 They did not read this review before publication, and placed zero restrictions on anything I could write about.

 I opted for the Core i5 model this time around, since I feel the difference between it and the i7 are relatively small, especially considering the intended use case for a lightweight ultrabook such as this.
 This gave me some more financial room to max out the RAM at 40GB (DDR4 at 3200Mhz) and pick the 1TB SSD (M.2 PCIe gen4).
 The price of this specific configuration is $1613.00.

 The remainder of the specifications are identical to last year’s machine.
 It has the same fairly standard 1920×1080 14.1″ 60Hz panel, which won’t win any awards, but isn’t bad in any way either.
 Much like last year, I do wish System76 offered higher resolution and especially higher refresh rates as options, since once you go high refresh rate, you just can’t go back.
 At the same time, however, I know a lot of people are still using 60Hz displays, and wouldn’t care one bit about sticking to it.